OUR FIVE POLICY SOLUTIONS

 The United States — like Britain, China, France and Russia — is already obligated under Article VI of the Nuclear Non-Proliferation Treaty (NPT) to take concrete steps toward eliminating its nuclear arsenal.
 Nations that joined the NPT as non-nuclear-weapons states, pledging that they would not develop their own nuclear weapons, did so in part on the basis of this promise of disarmament.
 These states have become increasingly frustrated at the lack of progress among the nuclear weapons states toward meeting their treaty obligations.

-One response to this frustration was the negotiation of the Treaty on the Prohibition of Nuclear Weapons, which was approved in July 2017 by 122 states and has so far been signed by more than 50.
+One response to this frustration was the negotiation of the Treaty on the Prohibition of Nuclear Weapons (TPNW), which was approved in July 2017 by 122 states and has so far been signed by 84 countries.
 The treaty is modeled on existing treaties outlawing other types of weapons considered inhumane, such as biological and chemical weapons, land mines, and cluster munitions, and makes it illegal under international law to “develop, test, produce, manufacture, otherwise acquire, possess, or stockpile nuclear weapons or other nuclear explosive devices.”
+The TPNW reached the required 50 states ratifications on October 24, 2020 and is entering into force in January 2021.

-The United States refused to participate in the negotiating process.
-Such an attitude will not serve it well in the long run.
-But it should recognize reality and live up to its responsibility to begin negotiations now for a verifiable, enforceable, time bound agreement to dismantle nuclear weapons.
+The United States refused to participate in the negotiating process and has continued to actively encourage states to reject the TPNW.
+This attitude has not served it well and must change.
+The US and the other eight nuclear-armed nations should live up to their responsibility to begin negotiations now for a verifiable, enforceable, time bound agreement to dismantle nuclear weapons.
+Such an agreement can be implemented through the TPNW under its Article 4 provisions.

 Treaty on the Prohibition of Nuclear Weapons, Physicians for Social Responsibility.
 “On July 7, 2017, the U.N. adopted the first-ever treaty imposing a comprehensive prohibition against nuclear weapons; more than 120 nations were in support.
 Inspired by past efforts that led to bans on land mines and cluster bombs, the treaty—negotiated without the nine nuclear-armed countries—reframes nuclear disarmament as a global health imperative and provides a vision for a nuclear weapons-free world.”